 The Nintendo Switch offers an unparalleled gaming experience, allowing you to enjoy games big and small no matter if you’re on the couch or on the go.
 That said, the best Nintendo Switch games rarely receive a discount, even if you’re constantly checking for the best Nintendo Switch deals.
-Luckily, there’s a long list of free games available to you and we’ve rounded up a list of our favorites.
+Luckily, there’s a long list of free Switch games available to you.

 - Best Nintendo Switch games

 - Best Nintendo Switch and Switch Lite cases